-- The budget review process is comprehensive and may not be completed in a single meeting. - If the budget is still not finalized at that time, the City Council may schedule a special council meeting to ensure the budget is completed and adopted before the end of the fiscal year June 30, 2025. - This approach ensures thorough deliberation and community involvement, leading to a wellconsidered and balanced budget for the upcoming fiscal year. - As a last resort, the City Council can adopt a resolution to extend the allocation of the fiscal year 2024-25 operating funds into the subsequent fiscal year 2025-26 for a period of 60 days through August 31, 2025.
-This extension ensures the uninterrupted continuation of municipal services. - To avoid service disruption, staff recommends a 60-day extension of several existing contracts scheduled to expire June 30, 2025.
-After the new budget is adopted, contracts will return to Council for approval as consent items. - There is no anticipated fiscal impact related to continuing the fiscal year 2024-25 adjusted budget for 60 days.
+- The budget review process is comprehensive and may not be completed in a single meeting. - The review will continue at the next City Council meeting scheduled for June 17, 2025. - If the budget is still not finalized at that time, the City Council may schedule a special council meeting to ensure the budget is completed and adopted before the end of the fiscal year June 30, 2025. - This approach ensures thorough deliberation and community involvement, leading to a well-considered and balanced budget for the upcoming fiscal year. - As a last resort, the City Council can adopt a resolution to extend the allocation of the fiscal year 2024-25 operating funds into the subsequent fiscal year 2025-26 for a period of 60 days through August 31, 2025. - This extension ensures the uninterrupted continuation of municipal services. - There is no anticipated fiscal impact related to continuing the fiscal year 2024-25 adjusted budget for 60 days.